-- Financial liabilities arising from the transfer of financial assets which did not qualify for derecognition, whereby a financial liability is recognised for the consideration received for the transfer.
-In subsequent periods, the Bank recognises any expense incurred on the financial liability; - Financial guarantee contracts and loan commitments; The Bank's holding in financial liabilities represents mainly deposits from customers and other liabilities.
+- (i) Classification and subsequent measurement of financial liabilities (continued) - Financial liabilities arising from the transfer of financial assets which did not qualify for derecognition, whereby a financial liability is recognised for the consideration received for the transfer.
+In subsequent periods, the Bank recognises any expense incurred on the financial liability; - Financial guarantee contracts and loan commitments;

+The Bank's holding in financial liabilities represents mainly deposits from customers and other liabilities.